Other personal links (Not related to APRS): On Electric Vehicles and Solar Power, or my Energy Choices book.

 APRS is not a vehicle tracking system.
 It is a two-way tactical real-time digital communications system between all assets in a network sharing information about everything going on in the local area.
 On ham radio, this means if something is happening now, or there is information that could be valuable to you, then it should show up on your APRS radio in your mobile.
 See typical oversights and hear my talk on the 3 Oct 08 Rain Report See also some original APRSdos views and concepts overlooked in some new programs.

 APRS also supports global callsign-to-callsign messaging, bulletins, objects email and Voice because every local area is seen by the Internet System (APRS-IS)!
 APRS should enable local and global amateur radio operator contact at anytime-anywhere and using any device.
 See the APRS Messaging/Contact Initiative. .

 APRS Internet System (APRS-IS): Like most other Ham radio systems, APRS has been fully integrated with the internet beginning with the efforts of Steve Dimse and the Sproul Brothers in 1997.
 Currently there are many web pages for live viewing of APRS activity such as APRS.FI, or FINDU.COM.
-For example, the map below from Hessu, OH7LZB's web site http://aprs.fi/ shows a one month snapshot of activity which reveals some gaps in the APRS coverage in the USA.
+For example, the map at right from Hessu, OH7LZB's web site http://aprs.fi/ shows a one month snapshot of activity which reveals some gaps in the APRS coverage in the USA.

 APRS SPEC! .
 APRS continuously evolves.
 There have been several initiatives that have drastically improved APRS network performance and useability for users.
 The original APRS spec was updated in 2004 with the APRS1.1 addendum and since then with the APRS1.2 updates.
 Most of these new initiatives are listed here.